openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 #### Deploying

 The CSI Snapshot Controller and TopoLVM components are deployed by default on MicroShift.
-The manifests for these components are baked into the MicroShift binary and are deployed upon first-boot.
+The manifests for these components are baked into the MicroShift binary and are deployed upon startup.
 This follows the existing pattern for MicroShift’s control-plane elements.

 The CSI Snapshotter configuration is managed via the VolumeSnapshotClass API.
 This API serves a similar purpose as StorageClasses and allows admins to specify dynamic snapshotting parameters at runtime.
-MicroShift will deploy a default VolumeSnapshotClass on first-boot.
+MicroShift will deploy a default VolumeSnapshotClass on startup.
 This instance will reference the default StorageClass that is already deployed by MicroShift to enable snapshotting out of the box.

 The MicroShift deployment model utilizes rpm-ostree layers.
 Following the existing deployment pattern,